QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints/ansible-grain.md

 Auto-discovery of Ansible playbooks requires parsing the file content to differentiate playbooks from other YAML files.
 The validation process checks if a `yaml` file contains the `tasks` property, which is a key indicator of an Ansible playbook.

-The process is optimizied to ensure efficient and targeted scanning.
+The process is optimized to ensure efficient and targeted scanning.

 The structure of a playbook directory should be as follows: